Kevin Sinfield: 2010s

 Sinfield played a pivotal role in the England team in the 2011 Gillette Four Nations, which involved games against Australia, New Zealand and Wales.
-They reached the Gillette Four Nations Final courtesy of coming 2nd in the group table, with Sinfield kicking two goals England lost out to Australia.
+They reached the Gillette Four Nations Final courtesy of coming second in the group table, with England losing out to Australia despite Sinfield kicking two goals.

 Sinfield became the all-time top points scorer for Leeds early in the 2012 season.

 He played in the 2012 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

-In 2012 he extended his championship tally as Leeds again came from 5th in the regular season to triumph at Old Trafford – this time 26–18 against Warrington.
-Sinfield turned in a Man-of-the-Match performance in the final, winning the Harry Sunderland Trophy with a try, a penalty and 4 conversions.
-Remarkably, he finished the 5-match playoff campaign with a 100% goalkicking record.
+In 2012, he extended his championship tally as Leeds again came from fifth in the regular season to triumph at Old Trafford – this time 26–18 against Warrington.
+Sinfield turned in a Man-of-the-Match performance in the final, winning the Harry Sunderland Trophy with a try, a penalty and four conversions.
+Remarkably, he finished the five-match playoff campaign with a 100% goalkicking record.

 It was announced in January 2013 that Sinfield had won the Golden Boot – only the fourth Englishman to do so.
 He beat off competition from Wigan full-back Sam Tomkins as well as Australians Cameron Smith, Ben Barba, Cooper Cronk and Nate Myles to claim the prize that is awarded annually by Rugby League World magazine to the game's top performer.

 On 17 July 2014, for the first time in his career, Sinfield was sent off against Castleford for a headbutt on Luke Dorn A month later he captained Leeds in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium, the last remaining domestic trophy that he had yet to win.

-On 31 March 2015 Sinfield announced the 2015 season would be his last in rugby league and that he will finish his career with rugby union side Yorkshire Carnegie.
+On 31 March 2015, Sinfield announced that the 2015 season would be his last in rugby league and that he would finish his career with rugby union side Yorkshire Carnegie.

 He played in the 2015 Challenge Cup Final victory over Hull Kingston Rovers at Wembley Stadium.

 His last match in rugby league was the 2015 Super League Grand Final, in which he captained Leeds to victory and thus secured the treble for the first time in the club's history.

 Rugby union

 Sinfield joined Leeds Rhinos' sister club Yorkshire Carnegie on an 18-month contract.
 Sinfield made his début at Headingley on 15 November 2015.
 He came on as a sub in the last 15 minutes in the British and Irish Cup, scoring a penalty but missing a conversion later on.
 In April 2016, Sinfield announced that he would retire from playing at the end of the season.
-During the 2015–2016 season he played 18 games kicking 37 conversions and 16 penalties a total of 122 points.
+During the 2015–2016 season he played 18 games; kicking 37 conversions and 16 penalties, for a total of 122 points.